 2. How do I sign up for orientation?

 Once your enrollment deposit is processed, you will receive a mailing from the NSO Office with specific details about how to sign up for orientation and register any guests who may be attending with you.
-The link to the NSO Registration Form will be available through your My Blue Hen Home portal by May 1, 2014 for enrolled students.
+The link to the NSO Registration Form is available through your My Blue Hen Home portal for enrolled students.

 3. Is there a fee for orientation?

 Every new student is billed a non-refundable $145 NSO fee on their first tuition bill, regardless of program attendance; this fee covers the cost of NSO and the administration of the math placement exam.
 The non-refundable event fee for each parent or guest attending NSO is $35; there is no charge for guests under the age of 10, however NSO is not be appropriate for siblings and young children because the program is designed for college students and their parents.

 Yes!
 In fact, we encourage your parents or family to attend with you.
 Parents and guests will have a separate day of programs and information sessions to help them prepare for your arrival on campus.

 When registering for NSO, be sure to register your guests using the NSO Registration Form, accessed through your My Blue Hen Home portal.
 You may add guests to your reservation at any time by revisiting this form.
 Remember to print your guest registration email receipt as your parents or guests will be asked to present it when checking in at NSO.